What is the Best Side to Sleep on: Left or Right?

 9. Encourages Healthy Sleep in Pregnancy

-According to Mayo Clinic, left-side sleeping is the ideal position for healthy sleep during pregnancy, both for the mom and baby.
+According to WebMd, left-side sleeping is the ideal position for healthy sleep during pregnancy, both for the mom and baby.
 Left is the superior choice because it prevents the excess weight from being applied to the liver and improves the necessary circulation to deliver crucial nutrients to the baby.

 It's Time to Pick a Side

 Overall, the best side to sleep on is left for various health-related reasons.
 But remember, it will always depend on your individual health condition and concerns.
 As always, it's best to speak with your doctor before making any significant changes in your lifestyle that may affect your health.
 But based on the research we've uncovered, the left side tends to be the best option for most people.